mfreema5/NHST/rough-draft.md

 ### Ask: “Are the authors using the word ‘significant’ to mean ‘important’, and is that use justified?”

-This question can be tricky because, of course, the word “significant” often does mean “important”, when it has been uncoupled from “statistically”.
-So, whenever the term “significant” is used, you should pause and ask yourself, “Are they talking about the statistics, or the effect?”
-Are they making a statement about the mere existence of a correlation, or about the relative size of effect of that correlation on outcomes?
-In other words, have the authors conceptually decoupled it from “statistical”, or is the word still implicitly there, modifying the “significance” of the result?
+This question can be tricky because while “significant” typically does mean “important” when it has been uncoupled from “statistically”, in research articles the the modifier “statistically” may still be conceptually attached to “significant” even if the literal word is not present.
+So, whenever the term “significant” is used, you should pause and ask yourself, “Are the authors talking about the statistics, or the effect?
+Are they making a statement about the existence of a correlation, or about the relative size of its effect on outcomes?”
+In other words, have the authors conceptually decoupled it from “statistically”, or is the word still implicitly there, modifying their use of “significant”?

 In their survey, Lockett, *et al.*, [**CITATION**], only 5% of the studies surveyed correctly interpreted the magnitude of effect size of the identified correlations.
 In the other 95% of papers, while the value of ‘r’ for each correlation was reported, it was not interpreted as to the importance of that correlation.
 All the correlations are either implicitly of equal importance, or the reader is left to erroneously infer their importance from the statistical significance.